What are the best teaching techniques for EFL classes?

 - The online-only classroom is wholely computer-based tuition.
 In this teaching style, there is no face-to-face teaching.

 To achieve success in teaching English to EFL students, teachers should consider which among the techniques above suit their students’ levels of English, ages, and motivations.

 An example of full immersion in English is when non-English speaking immigrants move to an English speaking country.
 An English only classroom would be the fastest way to gain a basic comprehension to function in society.
 In this class, the teacher should create a 100% English-speaking environment for their students to practice the target language all the time to achieve their goals of merging into the English-speaking society.

 Many Countries where English is a second language, English is taught from a very early age.
-Teachers need to follow the syllabus of the school to teach, yet they need to be flexible so that their English classes can be both fun and useful.
+Teachers need to follow the syllabus of the school, yet they need to be flexible so that their English classes can be both fun and useful.
 Teachers should consider students’ ages (from primary to high schools) to decide their teaching methods to motivate their students to learn English.